 DAP means “Delivery At Place”, as defined in Incoterms® 2020.

-Digital Order Form an Order Form submitted by the Customer through the Company’s online ordering
+Digital Order Form an Order Form submitted by the Customer through the Company’s online ordering platform.

 eSIM or embedded SIM (MFF2) is the hardware component of the SIM in a form of programmable SIM Card that is embedded directly into a device.